strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 _Note:_
 _This corresponds to what Strimzi supports today for ZooKeeper-based clusters._
-_Today, the users are responsible for downgrading the `inter.bvroker.protocol.version` before the Kafka downgrade by updating their `Kafka` CR._
+_Today, the users are responsible for downgrading the `inter.broker.protocol.version` before the Kafka downgrade by updating their `Kafka` CR._
 _Similarly, even today they have to downgrade Strimzi versions step by step in the same way as described in this section._

 #### (Stretch goal) Downgrade of Kafka after Strimzi Cluster Operator downgrade